 Santi Cazorla became a huge fan’s favourite during a six-year spell in north London, the diminutive playmaker often the heartbeat of the Gunners’ best displays when at the peak of his powers.

 A fine passer and set-piece taker with either foot, Cazorla joined this list of players after providing four goals in a 4-1 victory against Wigan, on the penultimate league fixture of a dazzling debut season at the club.

-The Spaniard’s performances saw him named as Arsenal’s Player of the Season, and whilst career-threatening ankle injuries blighted his latter years, the 35-year-old enjoyed a renaissance in his third spell at Villarreal before joining Qatar outfit Al Sadd this summer.
+The Spaniard’s performances saw him named as Arsenal’s Player of the Season and whilst career-threatening ankle injuries blighted his latter years, the 35-year-old enjoyed a renaissance in his third spell at Villarreal before joining Qatar outfit Al Sadd.

 Harry Kane – (Southampton v Tottenham Hotspur; 20th September 2020)

-Harry Kane became the latest player to provide four assists in a single Premier League fixture last weekend, the forward in fine form during Spurs’ convincing win at Southampton.
+Harry Kane became the sixth player to provide four assists in a single Premier League fixture last season, the forward in fine form during Spurs’ convincing 5-2 win at Southampton.

 Kane’s first came via a perfect first-time pass to release Son Heung-Min in behind the Saints’ defence, the host’s high-line proving costly throughout a dominant afternoon for the north London side.

-Son was on the scoresheet once more after Kane’s clever turn and ball round the corner put the South Korean through on goal once more, before he raced away to complete a hat-trick following a delightful clipped pass into his path.
+Son was on the scoresheet once more after Kane’s clever turn and ball round the corner put the South Korean through on goal, before he raced away to complete a hat-trick following a delightful clipped pass into his path.

 Kane’s fourth assist and Son’s fourth goal came after a whipped delivery from the right flank, the duo dovetailing to perfection as Spurs’ season got up and running with three points on the South Coast.